mcqp/mcqp.github.io/docs/mcqp_syntax/config.md

     4. PHP
 ```
 This will add a counter before each poll question and the question will send like this:
-- `1 How are you today?`
+- `1.How are you today?`
-- `2 What is the fastest programming language`
+- `2.What is the fastest programming language`

 as you can see the counter is auto increment.
 :::note